tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/postgresql_readonly_instance.html.markdown

 * `need_support_ipv6` - (Optional, Int, ForceNew) Whether to support IPv6 address access.
 Valid values: 1 (yes), 0 (no).
 * `period` - (Optional, Int) Specify Prepaid period in month.
 Default `1`.
 Values: `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `10`, `11`, `12`, `24`, `36`.
 * `read_only_group_id` - (Optional, String) RO group ID.
+* `tags` - (Optional, Map) The information of tags to be associated with instances.
+This parameter is left empty by default.
 * `voucher_ids` - (Optional, List: [`String`]) Specify Voucher Ids if `auto_voucher` was `1`, only support using 1 vouchers for now.

 ## Attributes Reference